mectang-at-secura/HelloPMD/README.md

 > xsi:schemaLocation="http://pmd.sourceforge.net/ruleset/2.0.0 https://pmd.sourceforge.net/ruleset_2_0_0.xsd"

 We could (*optionally*) set up the XML catalog in Eclipse to make the schema assistant work.
-1. Select ï¿½Window -> Preferencesï¿½ to launch the Preferences dialog.
+1. Select "Window -> Preferences" to open the Preferences dialog.
-1. In the navigation tree expand the ï¿½XML -> XML Catalogï¿½.
+1. In the navigation tree expand the "XML -> XML Catalog".
 1. Select "User Specified Entries" and click the "Add" button to add a User Specified Entry.
 1. Set "Location" to be the actual schema file, i.e. "HelloPMD/shcema/ruleset_2_0_0.xsd", and set "Key type" to be "Namespace name", "Key" to be "http://pmd.sourceforge.net/ruleset/2.0.0".
 1. Click "OK" and "Apply" button to make this new XML Catalo entry work.